ChaiScript/ChaiScript/cheatsheet.md

 ## Functions

-Note that any type of ChaiScript function can be passed freely to C++ and automatically converted into an `std::function` object.
+Note that any type of ChaiScript function can be passed freely to C++ and automatically converted into a `std::function` object.

 ### General